genome/bfx-workshop/lectures/week_07/local-docker-tutorial.md

 That hash is pretty hard to remember, though.
 "Tags" allow you to pick a name for your container that's easier to remember

 ```
-$ docker build -t gatk:4.3.0.0 gatk
+$ docker build -t gatk:$VERSION gatk
 ```
 You can tag an image with anything, but it's often useful to use the version number.

 Now you can run the same image using:

 ```
-$ docker run -it gatk:4.3.0.0
+$ docker run -it gatk:$VERSION

 ```

-See the [Cloud Build](cloudbuild-docker-tutorial.md) tutorial to deploy these images to a Google Artifact Registry for use on Google Cloud or other compute clusters.
+Later in the [Cloud Build](cloudbuild-docker-tutorial.md) tutorial you deploy the image to a Google Artifact Registry for use on Google Cloud or other compute clusters.

 # Detecting Germline Variants